A novice aerialist connects work and aerial arts training.

 Here are the lessons I’ve learned over the past three years of training in the aerial arts and how they apply to my professional life.

-• Sometimes it is scary, but trust your team because the mat, your spotters, and your trainer are all there to support your building new skills.
+- Sometimes it is scary, but trust your team: the mat, your spotters, and your trainer are there to support you as you build new skills.

-• Supporting others and celebrating the successes of others brings joy to everyone In the aerial studio, cheers resound when someone conquers a new and challenging skill.
+- Supporting others and celebrating their successes brings joy to everyone.
+In the aerial studio, cheers resound when someone conquers a new and challenging skill.
 In the workplace, the same should happen!

-• If, at first, you fail, try again!
-Sometimes you have to make a simple adjustment to be successful; other times, it requires time building new muscles and practicing new skills.
+- If, at first, you fail, try again!
+Sometimes you have to make a simple adjustment to succeed; other times, it takes time to build new muscles and practice new skills.
 On the lyra, it can get confusing when you’re hanging upside down trying to figure out where to put your hand and what grip to use.
-At work, sometimes you have to tweak your process, get a new perspective, or you have to learn new skills and build that mental muscle once more to be successful.
+At work, sometimes you have to tweak your process, gain a new perspective, or learn new skills and build that mental muscle once more to succeed.

-• Listen to yourself – Trust yourself – But don’t forget to listen and trust your team, your coach/trainer, and others who have been where you are.
+- Listen to yourself – Trust yourself – But don’t forget to listen and trust your team, your coach/trainer, and others who have been where you are.
 On the lyra, I need to remember to listen to my body and myself.
-Listening cues me into whether or not I’ve spent all the energy that I had for this session or that I can trust myself to do this one more skill.
-In the end, sometimes it is the people around me saying to me that they’ve been where I am and while it feels intimidating, go for it.
+Listening cues me in on whether I’ve spent all the energy I had for this session, or if I can trust myself to do one more skill.
+In the end, sometimes it is the people around me who tell me they’ve been where I am, and while it feels intimidating, I go for it.
 At work, teams build the functionality of a unit or division.
-Trusting yourself and your team can support reaching goals.
+Trusting yourself and your team can help you reach your goals.
 In a career, we do nothing alone – successes are made with the whole.

-• Things get turned topsy turvy at times, so you have to pay closer attention to the circumstances to figure out how to maneuver to the next level.
+- Things get turned topsy-turvy at times, so you have to pay closer attention to the circumstances to figure out how to maneuver to the next level.
 I like to think of this as gaining perspective.
-When I’m upside down in a hoop, I can often lose track of my right from left or position relative to the hoop.
+When I’m upside down in a hoop, I can often lose track of my right from left or my position relative to the hoop.
 Sometimes I have to pause, shift in the hoop, or look in the mirrors on the wall to gain the perspective I need to move forward.
-At work, gaining perspective by working with others outside your unit or team can build that perspective so that growth and movement to the next level can occur.
+At work, gaining perspective by working with people outside your unit or team can broaden your view, enabling growth and movement to the next level.

-• Be intentional.
-Know where you are, where you want to go and make purposeful plans, decisions, and moves.
+- Be intentional.
+Know where you are, where you want to go, and make purposeful plans, decisions, and moves.
 When training on the lyra, I know I want to get better.
-I have goals of skills I’d like to develop and tricks I’d like to improve.
+I have goals for skills I’d like to develop and tricks I’d like to improve.
 To achieve those things, I have to be intentional in my training.
 I can’t expect to do new things without building the muscles or foundational skills to achieve my goal.
 At work, knowing where you are and where you want to go is critical to your satisfaction with your career.
 Making intentional plans is vital to achieving your goals.
-I found that I needed to add to my professional skill sets to move forward on my next career moves.
+I realized I needed to broaden my skill set to move forward in my next career steps.

-• Working together can make a beautiful and powerful result.
+- Working together can make a beautiful and powerful result.
 On the lyra, I was fortunate enough to train and plan an aerial performance with a friend.
-To ether, we built a routine that showcased both of our talents.
+Together, we built a routine that showcased both of our talents.
 It was raw strength and muscle for her, but do not expect those graceful, beautifully pointed toes.
 For me, it was gracefulness, lyrical moves, and beautifully pointed toes.
-Together, we chose a piece of music, trained together and separate, and in the end, built a fun performance that we shared during the student showcase at our Aerial Studio.
-And would you know, for work it did great things for us How, you ask?
+Together, we chose a piece of music, trained together and separately, and, in the end, built a fun performance we shared at our Aerial Studio’s student showcase.
+And would you know, for work, it did great things for us.
+How, you ask?
 Well, because we work together day-to-day in the same department, a department of two.
 This was a fun and engaging way for us to strengthen our team.
 Take a look at our performance if you want a good laugh!

 Working together can make a beautiful and powerful result.

 At the end of the day, we get out of our work and our training what we put into it.
-Investing time, energy, and passion into our pleasures and professional ventures help us live the lives that fulfill us and bring us joy.
-The lyra brings me much joy and gives me valuable insights into approaching my professional life.
+Investing time, energy, and passion into our pleasures and professional ventures helps us live the lives that fulfill us and bring us joy.
+The lyra brings me much joy and offers valuable insights into my professional life.